Clairvoyant Android— MFA1 Seminar (Mark Owens via Yasmin Khan)

 As much as they offer new ways of thinking about the political domain, Derrida’s notions of conjuration and hauntology thus offer a new understanding of contemporary media and the construction of the public sphere.
 Indeed, perhaps the central problem of the specter or ghost has always been a question of communication: how do you speak with the dead? - Mark Owens (?)

-PROMPT: In this project, you will visualize a mode/form of communication for a future society.
+PROMPT: Visualize a mode/form of communication for a future society.
 You will begin by either taking a position with respect to Reynolds’ most recent ideas with regard to future-optimism and retro-futurism (ie you will adopt the position of either an earnest contemporary futurist or a retro-futurist). * For examples of Derrida’s concept of hauntology applied to contemporary cultural critique, see: The writings of Simon Reynolds (various articles, essays and Retromania) and Mark Fisher/k-punk (various blog posts, essays, Capitalist Realism).

 OUTCOME: Motion graphic and iphone hologram.